El Tromen

 Geology

-Tromen is a stratovolcano of the Southern Volcanic Zone of the Andes, rising to 4,114 meters and considered active, with documented historic eruptions from satellite vents in the 19th century.
-It sits at the intersection of two major fault zones and is part of a wider volcanic complex including the Tilhué cone and surrounding lava fields.
+Tromen is a stratovolcano of the Southern Volcanic Zone of the Andes, reaching approximately 3,978 meters above sea level, and is considered dormant, with the last documented eruptions from satellite vents in the early 19th century.
+[1] It sits at the intersection of two major fault zones and is part of a wider volcanic complex including the Tilhué cone and surrounding lava fields.
+The summit contains two overlapping calderas approximately 3.5 km in diameter.
 The reserve features extensive Quaternary lava flows, scoria cones, lava tubes, and ash deposits overlying older Mesozoic sedimentary rocks of the Neuquén Basin.
-Glacial activity during the Pleistocene sculpted parts of the landscape, leaving moraines and U-shaped valleys, while postglacial volcanic activity built the present cone.
 Laguna Tromen, the centerpiece wetland, is an alkaline lake formed in a closed basin behind volcanic dams, fed by snowmelt and small springs, with no surface outflow.

 Climate And Weather